Find funeral insurance policies from Australian insurers and get affordable cover with no medical exams

 - In the event that there is no payment of premium within a specified period of its due date

-- If written notification cancelling the policy has been received by the provider
+- If written notification canceling the policy has been received by the provider

 - Upon your death where the benefit is not payable